Could Glenfarne claim a state tax break is 'value' it added to company for buyback?

 Their agreement follows Delware law and AGDC waived the right to a jury trials for disputes.
 If there are disputes, Glenfarne and AGDC will go to binding arbitration.

-But it does appear that if AGDC determines that Glenfarne has not met key milestones, then AGDC can start a process to buy out Glenfarne.
+It does appear that if AGDC determines that Glenfarne has not met key milestones, then AGDC can start a process to buy out Glenfarne.
+AGDC doesn’t have to buy out the company.
 All of this would be secret for a couple of years.

 The amount that AGDC would have to pay Glenfarne would be based on how much “value” Glenfarne has added to the company.
 So exactly how would that value be calculated?